-Conflicting expectations For some teachers, ambiguous and often contradictory expectations in parents turn out to be problematic.
-In some homes, homework sent by teachers and online classes are treated as a relief to the parent, the possibility of diverting the child's attention and time from issues at home to education, which can take place without the participation of a parent.
+Conflicting expectations For some teachers, ambiguous and often contradictory expectations that parents have turn out to be problematic.
+In some homes, homework sent by teachers and online classes are treated as a relief to the parent.
+They cherish the possibility of diverting the child's attention and time from issues at home to education, which can take place without the participation of a parent.
 These parents express their gratitude to teachers by phone and e-mail and encourage them to continue education in this form.
 Others feel overloaded, inadequately involved in matters related to education, and express their resistance and disappointment.
 The very same day I can answer a few calls from very satisfied and thankful parents, while other parents are angry with exactly the same issues.
 (F, 0-5 years of teaching, public school, Pomeranian Voivodeship) In my class, I have very different parents, my relations with them have varied, so now these are even more tense. \Some parents are not going to get involved at all and they are annoyed that they have to.
 There are those who have always been involved so it's normal for them.
 I also meet parents whose shifting to working at home has changed their attitude and they started to look after their children more - they stay at home and they just get involved a lot more.
 They're also rather grateful and interested.
 Certainly, stressed out, but still friendly.
 (F, 0-5 years of teaching, public and private school, Pomeranian Voivodeship, IDI)

-Agreement between school management and teachers Although the problems with consultations with the management and teachers seem not very serious at the moment, they were certainly more visible at the initial stage of distance edcuation, which has been confirmed by individual interviews.
+Alignment between school management and teachers Although the problem of alignment between the management and the teachers seems not very serious at the moment, it was certainly more visible at the initial stage of distance education.
+This has been confirmed through individual interviews.
 Teachers note that in the event of an urgent need to implement distance education a leader is required.
 The role of the leader is not always taken over by the schoolmaster - sometimes it is the deputy schoolmasters or teachers who spontaneously assume this role - in a group or individually.
 Teachers' experience shows that the lack of a leader in the first 2-3 weeks of lockdown resulted in long-lasting chaos and problems with distance education.

-What I miss the most is cooperation with the classroom team.
+10% have a problem of alignment between the management and teachers What I miss the most is cooperation with the classroom team.
 Lack of cooperation leads to overloading student mailboxes one day and complete lack of work another day (F, 11 years of teaching, public school, Świętokrzyskie Voivodeship)

-Agreement between school management and teachers (quotations) Exchanging experiences between teachers in my school - the management doesn't see such a need.
+Alignment between school management and teachers (quotations) Exchanging experiences between teachers in my school - the management doesn't see such a need.
 They give permission to use paid training courses (F, over 11 years of teaching, public school, Lesser Poland Voivodeship) Imposing rigid solutions by the management, complete lack of support - only requirements and orders.
 Monstrous bureaucracy, we must document and report everything we do every week.
 (F, over 11 years of teaching, public school, Mazovian Voivodeship) The way the headmistress introduced rules was fantastic - the teachers can contact parents and students until 1pm, parents can contact teachers until 2pm, contacting is banned on weekends.
 Thus, we all have peace of mind, more time for ourselves and the family, with great attention to the most important matters.
 (IDI, F, over 11 years of teaching, more than one public school, Greater Poland Voivodeship)